jckli/picsiv/README.md

 # pixiv-bot

-woo! another speedrun on a project! this project took me about 1 hour and 30 minutes to make.
+woo! another speedrun project! this project took me about 1 hour and 30 minutes to make.

 <details>
     <summary>proof</summary>